jaredly/reprocessing-example-cross-platform/Readme.md

 `npm run android` to build, or `npm run android:run` to build & install to the currently running emulator / attached device.

+# License

+This code is all licensed Creative Commons CC0